Gait Analysis & Custom Orthotics

 - relieve pressure on a certain area of the foot;

 - improve the overall biomechanical function of the foot;

 - reduce lower limb torsion and knee stress.

 This allows joints to be aligned correctly and promotes efficient transmission of biomechanical forces.

-Here at Flawless Feet Podiatry & Laser Clinic we use Edser Labs as our preferred maufacturer:
+Here at Flawless Feet Podiatry & Laser Clinic we use LBG Medical as our preferred maufacturer:

-Edser Orthotic Labs possesses over 30 years of laboratory and clinical orthotic experience.
+LBG Medical is a leading European manufacturer of custom orthotics and Sandal’s hand crafted in our state of the art laboratory in the UK.
+We also stock our own designed footwear and prefabricated orthotics at the same facility providing the complete Biomechanical solution.
 They take great pride and care in the individual design of each orthotic prescription.
-There skilled European craftsmen meticulously hand finish each pair of orthotics to meet our preferences.
+There skilled craftsmen meticulously hand finish each pair of orthotics to meet our preferences.

 They use the latest advancements and innovations in production methods and orthotic materials.
 For nearly 10 years they have employed CAD/CAM technology in the labs for the unique design and fabrication of every orthotic via direct milling and thermoadaptation techniques.

 - Hypermobile Feet